-In 2016 Big Blue Sky’s focus was on leveraging what we already have in abundance and discussing outcomes that have the potential to create centres of excellence for the Gold Coast whilst positively impacting the whole community.
+In 2016 Big Blue Sky’s focus is on leveraging what we already have in abundance and discussing outcomes that have the potential to create centres of excellence for the Gold Coast whilst positively impacting the whole community.

 As always our intention is to bring our City together as one to tackle the challenges and opportunities that effect us all in a post industrial fast changing world.
 We do this to ensure the future for our children and our grandchildren, whilst also maintaining the beautiful environment in which we love to live.